Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 - RAM: Greater than 4 GB
 - Processor: I3 and Above

+## Project Statement
+- The worldwide improvement of an item or innovation consistently accompanies hazard factors, for example, forging and duplication.
+Forging items can influence the organization's name and the client's wellbeing.
+Fake items are causing a significant impact on the organization and the client's wellbeing.

+- Another example, if medicines having the barcode or Qr code helps to detect the medicines which are expired and make people aware of the situation and they can be saved.
+So, by integrating Fake Product Identification system helps in detecting the fake items and reduce the counterfeit product.

+- Counterfeit products threat across industries, undermining consumer trust, and compromising product safety.
+To address this issue, there is a need to leverage blockchain technology to create a secure, immutable, and transparent system for fake product detection and supply chain traceability.

 ## Description about the Fake product Identification using Blockchain Technology

-- Now a days the profileration of fake or counterfeit products in the market has far reaching consequences,keeping the consumer's safety in danger, erode company's reputation and leading to finance lost.So, we have planned to produce this system with the help of blockchain technology to avoid this consequences.

-- As a result of this, the fake product identifacation using blockchain technology help to verify the product authencity and to store all transactions history.
+- Now a days the profileration of fake or counterfeit products in the market has far reaching consequences,keeping the consumer's safety in danger, erode company's reputation and leading to finance lost.
+As a result of this, the fake product identifacation using blockchain technology help to verify the product authencity and to store all transactions history.
 Making more transparent and using cryptographic techniques to enchancing the security and privacy features of the product also.

 - Implementing a blockchain based system to know authencity and validation of the product to avoid the replicas of product.

 - The goal of the system is to utilization of QR codes and barcodes to facilitate easy and efficient verification and validation of the product.

-- The whole project focus on the detection fake product using blockchain technology.
+The whole project focus on the detection fake product using blockchain technology.

 - Blockchain is a decentralized ledger technology for recording transactions and data .It consists of cryptographically linked blocks, ensuring data integrity.

-- Blockchain enables interactions through consensus mechanisms.
+Blockchain enables interactions through consensus mechanisms.
 Consensus means Agreement and protocols.

 - Implementing Smart contracts for secure communication and self executing agreements.

-- And the consumer can scan the QR code or barcode using their smart phones,tablets and any device from anywhere.
+And the consumer can scan the QR code or barcode using their smart phones,tablets and any device from anywhere.

 - Blockchain handles large data and retrieval of data is easier.
 Fault tolerance as it is resilent to failures.